CanDSLibrarians/CanDSLibrarians.github.io/_site/content/_index.md

 |Break|15 Min|
 |**11:30am - 1pm PST / 2:30 pm - 4pm EST** |Breakout sessions, 3 x 25 (minutes each on topics submitted and voted on by participants)|

-## How to participate
+## CFP

 Interested in submitting a lightning talk?
-Fill out this [form](https://forms.gle/aMaA3x35J1KjCCtJA)
+Fill out this [form](https://forms.gle/aMaA3x35J1KjCCtJA).
+Deadline for submissions is **Monday October 4, 2021**.

 Have an idea for a breakout topic?
 Add it to this [document](https://docs.google.com/spreadsheets/d/14HrcZlSJ82YQcTVlnyANVSuBHd7c6__KLsT4vPdMjhA/edit?usp=sharing)

+## Register

+Complete this [form](https://www.eventbrite.ca/e/canadian-digital-scholarship-libs-community-of-practice-annual-meeting-tickets-170482714388) to sign up.
+There is no charge to attend.

+## More Information

 Have any questions about this event?
 Email [canadiandslibs@gmail.com](mailto:canadiandslibs@gmail.com)

 Want to get involved with the DS CoP?
 [Join our Slack!](https://join.slack.com/t/digitalscholincanada/shared_invite/zt-ue43gysy-wAgpaDkoclcWKW1cQ1S~gw)